 It is two a.m. and the Nursing Home halls are quiet and dim.
 I walk through the first floor, looking in each room to make sure my charges are resting easy.
-I pass the nursing station, nod and smile in silent greeting, walk on down the other wing of the floor.
+I pass the nursing station, nod and smile in silent greeting.
+I head down the South wing.

-Back to the nursing station and push the button to summon the elevator.
+Back to the nursing station I push the button to summon the elevator.
 My colleagues are down the hall helping Norma into bed after the hourly trip to the bathroom.
-I wave with my head to them as the elevator door whispers open, get on and press the button for the second floor.
-Up on “Two”, I check with the staff working there and they tell me how the night is going.
-I walk down the North wing.
-Everybody seems to be OK.
-Out the door onto the terrace.
+I wave with my head to them as the elevator door whispers open, get on, and press the button for the second floor.

 The Duke was in the Navy and has coins from all over the world.
-Each coin has a story and if you don’t mind the frequent themes of bars, fights and the many ladies that have graced The Duke’s life, the stories are fascinating.
-We leave The Duke’s room so “A guy can get a little rest and maybe, if you don’t keep thundering back and forth all night, a little (blank) (blank) sleep!”
+Each coin has a story and if you don't mind the frequent themes of bars, fights, and the many ladies that have graced The Duke's life, the stories are fascinating.
 I love The Duke.

 Well, time for me to take a break.
-The kitchen crew will be in soon, I’ll be supervising breakfast.
-As always.
-This is a really full, full time job.
-I’ve no complaints though.
-I wouldn’t want it any other way.
+The kitchen crew will be in soon, I'll be supervising breakfast as always.
+This is a really full time job.
+I've no complaints though.
+I wouldn't want it any other way.

 A little over a year ago I was really down and out.
 My family had broken up and it looked like I wasn't going to have much of a future.
 When you think about it, I'm lucky to be alive at all.
 I have no complaints now.
 I'm needed here and valued for what I bring to the job.